Age profile

 Census usually resident population, by age

-Source: New Zealand 2018 Census of Populations and Dwellings
+Source: New Zealand 2023 Census of Population and Dwellings

 National population projections, by age and sex

-Definition: This data comes from the NZ.Stat website.
-The data tables contain 2016-based projections of the population usually living in New Zealand (released October 2016).
-These projections have as a base the provisional estimated resident population of New Zealand at 30 June 2016.
-Stochastic (probabilistic) population projections are produced to give measures of uncertainty. the data provided on this webpage refer to the 50th percentiles (ie, median) values.
+Definition: This data comes from Stats NZ, from the Aotearoa Data Explorer [1].
+The data tables contain 2020-based projections of the population usually living in New Zealand.
+Stochastic (probabilistic) population projections are produced to give measures of uncertainty.
+The data provided on this webpage refer to the 50th percentiles (ie, median) values.
+For more information, see National population projections, by age and sex, 2020(base)-2073